 UW Transportation Services does not organize carpool or vanpool services, although we offer incentives to registered carpool groups and partner with the Wisconsin Department of Administration (DOA) vanpool program.

-Those who commute by carpool or vanpool should operate to the best of their discretion and consider following public health department recommendations, such as regularly disinfecting surfaces, adhering to physical distancing where possible, and regular use of face masks.
+Those who commute by carpool or vanpool should operate to the best of their discretion and consider following public health department recommendations (CDC guidance), such as regularly disinfecting surfaces, adhering to physical distancing where possible, and regular use of face masks.
 The DOA vanpool program may implement their own safety protocols.

 Flexible Parking Options